-In addition, we may incur substantial costs in order to comply with current or future environmental, health and safety laws and regulations.
+In addition, we may incur substantial costs in order to comply with current or future environmental, health and safety laws and regulations, including climate-related initiatives.
 These current or future laws and regulations may impair our research, development or production efforts.
 Failure to comply with these laws and regulations also may result in substantial fines, penalties or other sanctions.